colbylwilliams/CustomVision/README.md

 #### Named plist

-Finally, you can `CustomVisionTrainingKey` and `CustomVisionProjectId` key/values to any plist in your project's **main bundle** and provide the name of the plist:
+Finally, you can `CustomVisionTrainingKey`, `CustomVisionPredictionKey`, and `CustomVisionProjectId` key/values to any plist in your project's **main bundle** and provide the name of the plist:

 ```swift
 CustomVisionClient.shared.getKeysFrom(plistNamed: "SuperDuperDope")